-- Task: the task for the Conformers tool.
-Here we simply Generate a set of conformers starting from an initial structure.
-See the Tasks (page 297) section for more information. - System: in the System block (page 31) we specify the initial structure of the molecule for which you want to generate conformers, in this case an ethanol molecule. - Engine: during the conformers generation, atomistic calculations will be executed under the hood to compute energy and forces.
-With the engine (page 298) block you can specify which atomistic engine to use and the options for the engine.
+- System: in the System block (page 31) we specify the initial structure of the molecule for which you want to generate conformers, in this case an ethanol molecule. - Engine: during the conformers generation, atomistic calculations will be executed under the hood to compute energy and forces.
+With the engine (page 347) block you can specify which atomistic engine to use and the options for the engine.

 Tip: By default, the computationally fast (but not very accurate) ForceField engine is used to compute energy and forces.
 If you need more accurate geometries and energies for your conformers, you can specify a more accurate (but slow) engine in the generation step.
-Alternatively, you can use the Optimize, Filter and Score tasks (page 297) to efficiently get accurate geometries and energies while keeping the computational cost to a minimum.
-See Workflow (page 303) for an example.
+Alternatively, you can use the Optimize, Filter and Score tasks (page 345) to efficiently get accurate geometries and energies while keeping the computational cost to a minimum.
+See Workflow (page 351) for an example.

 When running the script above, a folder called conformers.results will be created and the generated conformers will be saved in there (in .xyz and .rkf formats).
-See the general Input, execution and output (page 9) section for more information.
+See the general Input, execution and output (page 7) section for more information.

-10.3.2 Main Input Options
+Main Input Options